tytydraco/yessleep/out/My_dad_was_stealing_my_blood.md

 She helped pull me up out of the bed.

-We stepped out through the window into the night together, leaving the only life I had ever known behind.
-I knew it would take time to remember my real life before captivity.
+We stepped out through the window into the night together, leaving the only life I knew behind.
+I knew it would take time to remember my life before captivity.

 The storm outside was raging, but I wasn’t afraid.